Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-The secret to perfect meatballs in tomato sauce?
-Adding sour cream and Parmesan to the beef mixture and handling the meatballs lightly.
+The secret to tender and fluffy meatballs in tomato sauce: Add sour cream and Parmesan to the mixture and handle the meatballs lightly.

 Prep Time20 minutes mins